Who has won the Mercury Prize in previous years?

 Dizzee’s follow-up albums Showtime, Maths + English and Tongue 'n Cheek have all been critically acclaimed.
 His latest album has now gone platinum – selling more than 300,000 copies.
 He was nominated again for 2011's Prize, but lost out to The xx.
-He's recently been seen in TV ads for the bookmakers Ladbrokes, but a new album, E3 AF, is came out in October 2020.
+On 7th March 2022, Dizzee Rascal was convicted of assaulting his former partner Cassandra Jones.

 2004: Franz Ferdinand - Franz Ferdinand

 The album got to number 3 when first released.
 Follow up You Could Have it So Much Better came out in October 2005 and was the band’s first number 1 album.
 Their album Tonight: Franz Ferdinand although getting a good response did not get the critical acclaim of their debut and only reached number 2 in the UK.
-Their fifth album, Always Ascending, was released in 2018.
+A greatest hits album, Hits To The Head, was released in March 2022.

 2005: Antony And The Johnsons - I Am A Bird Now